Oniodev/onionetwork/README.md

 ## License

-Onionetwork is licensed under the GPL v3.
+Onionetwork is licensed under the MIT.
 See [LICENSE](LICENSE) for details.